openFuelCell2/openFuelCell2/README.md

 - [Dec.
 2022] Update the repository
     1. Fixed a bug in diffusivityList
     2. Update the tutorial
+- [Sep.
+2023] Update the repository for public release
+    1. A new barnch is included for OpenFOAM-v2306
+    2. The prescribed mean current density and voltage are now defined as a function of time.
+(Availiable functions can be found in OpenFOAM/primitives/functions/Function1).
+    3. Include the radiation model in solid region.
+    4. Copy thermoTools to the repo. (need to remove this in next update.)
+    5. In test cases, when it comes to two-phase flow, a steadyState scheme is now used, specially for ddt term of species transfer.
+    6. Update the preprocessing script for an easier usage.

 ## Related publications

-- *Journal*
+- Journal

+  - Zhang, Shidong, Steffen Hess, Holger Marschall, Uwe Reimer, Steven Beale, and Werner Lehnert. "openFuelCell2: A New Computational Tool for Fuel Cells, Electrolyzers, and other Electrochemical Devices and Processes."
+Computer Physics Communications, Forthcoming (2023).**

+  - Zhang, Shidong, Shangzhe Yu, Roland Peters, Steven Beale, Holger Marschall, Felix Kunz, and Rüdiger-A. Eichel.
+"A New Procedure for Rapid Convergence in Numerical Performance Calculations of Electrochemical Cells."
+Available at SSRN 4450642.

+  - Zhang, Shidong, Kai Wang, Shangzhe Yu, Nicolas Kruse, Roland Peters, Felix Kunz, and Rudiger-A. Eichel.
+"Multiscale and Multiphysical Numerical Simulations of Solid Oxide Cell (SOC)."
+ECS Transactions 111, no. 6 (2023): 937.

+  - Yu, Shangzhe, Shidong Zhang, Dominik Schäfer, Roland Peters, Felix Kunz, and Rüdiger-A. Eichel.
+"Numerical Modeling and Simulation of the Solid Oxide Cell Stacks and Metal Interconnect Oxidation with OpenFOAM."
+Energies 16, no. 9 (2023): 3827.

-  - **Zhang, Shidong, Steven B. Beale, Uwe Reimer, Martine Andersson, and Werner Lehnert.
+  - Zhang, Shidong, Steven B. Beale, Uwe Reimer, Martine Andersson, and Werner Lehnert.
 "Polymer electrolyte fuel cell modeling-A comparison of two models with different levels of complexity."
-International Journal of Hydrogen Energy 45, no. 38 (2020): 19761-19777.**
+International Journal of Hydrogen Energy 45, no. 38 (2020): 19761-19777.

-  - **Zhang, Shidong, Steven B. Beale, Yan Shi, Holger Janßen, Uwe Reimer, and Werner Lehnert.
+  - Zhang, Shidong, Steven B. Beale, Yan Shi, Holger Janßen, Uwe Reimer, and Werner Lehnert.
 "Development of an Open-Source Solver for Polymer Electrolyte Fuel Cells."
-ECS Transactions 98, no. 9 (2020): 317.**
+ECS Transactions 98, no. 9 (2020): 317.

-  - **Zhang, Shidong.
+  - Zhang, Shidong.
 "Low-Temperature Polymer Electrolyte Fuel Cells."
 In Electrochemical Cell Calculations with OpenFOAM, pp. 59-85.
-Springer, Cham, 2022.**
+Springer, Cham, 2022.

-- *Thesis*
+- Thesis

-  - **Zhang, Shidong.
+  - Zhang, Shidong.
 Modeling and Simulation of Polymer Electrolyte Fuel Cells.
 No. FZJ-2020-02318.
-Elektrochemische Verfahrenstechnik, 2020.**
+Elektrochemische Verfahrenstechnik, 2020.

 ## Developers

 ---

 The code is firstly developed by [Shidong Zhang](s.zhang@fz-juelich.de) for the PhD thesis, supervised by Prof. [Werner Lehnert](w.lehnert@fz-juelich.de) and Prof. [Steven Beale](s.beale@fz-juelich.de).
-The detailed model description and simulation results can be found in the thesis, *Modeling and Simulation of Polymer Electrolyte Fuel Cells*.
-The following persons contribute to the optimization of the code,
+The detailed model description and simulation results can be found in the thesis, `Modeling and Simulation of Polymer Electrolyte Fuel Cells` by FZJ.
+The following individuals also contribute to the optimization of the code,

-- Mr. Tianliang Cheng (t.cheng@fz-juelich.de), Forschungszentrum Juelich, IEK-13
-  - Tianliang Cheng is a PhD candidate.

-- Mr. Steffen Hess (s.hess@fz-juelich.de), Forschungszentrum Juelich, IEK-13
+- Steffen Hess (s.hess@fz-juelich.de), Forschungszentrum Juelich, IEK-14
-  - Steffen Hess is a PhD candidate.

-- Prof. Steven Beale (s.beale@fz-juelich.de), Forschungszentrum Juelich, IEK-13
+- Prof. Steven B. Beale (s.beale@fz-juelich.de), Forschungszentrum Juelich, IEK-13

 To be continued...